Iain McIntyre: 1990s

 In 1992 McIntyre moved to Melbourne, Victoria where he continued his involvement in forest defence, squatting and other campaigns and also began co-editing the Melbourne-based fanzine Woozy with Laura MacFarlane.
 Woozy ran for the best part of a decade and brought DIY currents around music, politics and comics together in one publication.
 22 issues, involving over 100 contributors, were produced and more than 20 benefits and launches held.

 During the 1990s McIntyre began contributing to, and later co-hosted, Community Radio 3CR's 'Squatters and Unwaged Workers Airwaves' (SUWA) show.
 He finished his involvement with the program in the late 2000s, but has continued to produce music and history series for the station since.
+He co-produces a monthly podcast entitled Tiny Sparks and Turning Points, which presents a selection of protests, strikes and significant dates concerning social change in Australian history.

 In 1996 the first volume of McIntyre's How to Make Trouble and Influence People series, which documented Australian pranks, hoaxes and political mischief making, was published under the pseudonym of the Question Mark Collective.
 Two sequels followed, How To Stop Whining and Start Living in 1999, and Revenge of the Troublemaker in 2003.
 In 2009, Breakdown Press collected all three of the How To Make Trouble And Influence People books into a single volume featuring additional material and interviews with activists and pranksters including John Safran, Uncle Kevin Buzzacott, The Chaser team, Pauline Pantsdown and The Sisters of Perpetual Indulgence.
-In 2013 PM Press published a new edition of the book..
+In 2013 PM Press published a new edition of the book.

 McIntyre played bass, guitar and sang in a number of bands in Perth, Melbourne and London during the 1990s including The Stoned Posers, the Sea Haggs, Felafel, the Dennis Lillees, The Barnacle Sisters, and the Authentics.
 In 1996 he toured Europe as a member of Dragster and ninetynine, later forming the first line up of Kokoshkar in London, a band which continued on in Australia until 1999.
 In 1999 McIntyre rejoined ninetynine and has played on all their subsequent recordings and at the majority of their Australian shows, but did not join them on their European and US tours.